Drainage on Your Property

 Per City ordinance and state law, the City only maintains public infrastructure, and cannot undertake drainage improvements on private property, unless an easement exists for public infrastructure.
 Generally, the following are privately owned and maintained, unless part of dedicated public infrastructure, or when an executed agreement otherwise obligates the City with responsibilities:

-- Driveway culverts and approaches in right-of-way (Policy)
+- Driveway culverts and approaches in the right-of-way (Policy)

 - Drainage across private property